 In this guide, we’ll deploy a FastAPI service for solving the Iris classification problem.
+Iris flower has 3 species: Iris setosa, Iris versicolor, and Iris virginica.
 The problem involves predicting the species of an iris flower based on its sepal length, sepal width, petal length, and petal width.
-There are three species: Iris setosa, Iris versicolor, and Iris virginica.

 We’ve already created a FastAPI service for the Iris classification problem, and you can find the code in our GitHub Repository.